Serve this loaded Skyline Chili Dip at your next party, and I guarantee no one will go home hungry. (Although they might never want to leave!)

 Ready?
 Set?
 Omaha!

-Inside Loaded Cincinnati Chili Dip, the Super Bowl Version:
+Inside Loaded Skyline Chili Dip, the Super Bowl Version:

 - I take an 8 ounce bar of full-fat (yaaas!) cream cheese and soften it.
 Say what, your cream cheese is a doorstop in all of this winter wonderland weather?
 Here are a few reliable ways to soften cream cheese: